A Basic Strength Training Program

 1. A chin up bar (such as the CAP power rack) or other overhead bar or way to hang rings or suspension trainer.

-3. A band training platform, either the one that comes with the X3 bar or my economical DIY homemade platform.
+3. A band training platform, such as my economical DIY homemade platform.

 4. A homemade calf block.